 However, not only the colors and pictures matter.
 Some obvious and common things such as a list of blog posts on the front page of a blog or the filters in the e-commerce website are also important for successful navigation.
 Users become accustomed to things quickly and their absence makes them feel uncomfortable.

 In our article Tips on Applying Copy Content in User Interfaces, we’ve already mentioned that before reading a web page, people scan it to get a sense of whether they are interested.
-According to different studies, including the publications by Nielsen Norman Group, UXPin team and others, there are several popular scanning patterns for web pages, among which “F” and “Z” patterns.
+According to different studies, including the publications by Nielsen Norman Group, UXPin team, and others, there are several popular scanning patterns for web pages, among which “F” and “Z” patterns.

-F-pattern is referred to as the most common eye-scanning pattern, especially for web pages with the big amount of content.
+F-pattern is referred to as the most common eye-scanning pattern, especially for web pages with a big amount of content.
 A user first scans a horizontal line on the top of the screen, then moves down the page a bit and reads along the horizontal line which usually covers a shorter area.
 And the last one is a vertical line down on the left side of the copy where they look for keywords in the initial sentences of the paragraphs.
 It usually occurs on text-heavy pages like blogs, news platforms, thematic editorials etc.

 Z-pattern is applied to pages which are not so heavily concentrated on the copy.
 A user first scans across the top of the page starting from the top left corner, looking for important information, and then goes down to the opposite corner at a diagonal, finishing with the horizontal line at the bottom of the page, again from left to right.
 This is a typical model of scanning for landing pages or websites not loaded with copy and not requiring scrolling down the page, which means that all the core data is visible in the pre-scroll area.